BenderRobotics/brest/docs/usage.rst

         unittest.main()

-The ``needed`` class attribute must be a list of resources aliases from the configuration file.
+The ``needed=`` class attribute must be a list of resources aliases from the configuration file.
 Last thing to get the whole thing working is to call a :meth:`~brest.helpers.prepare_tests` helper method on discovered tests::